 - The oldest Methodist-related college in continuous operation in the United States.

-- The curriculum includes 34 majors, 35 minors, and an array of pre-professional programs.
+- The curriculum includes 55 areas of study, including majors, minors and pre-professional programs.